Skip to content

 7. Mannix Point Camping

-Nestled in Cahirciveen, County Kerry, Mannix Point Camping is located in the lap of the scenic Ring of Kerry.
+Nestled in Cahersiveen, County Kerry, Mannix Point Camping is located in the lap of the scenic Ring of Kerry.
 It is positioned near Valentia Island and offers stunning views of the nearby mountains, including the Macgillycuddy’s Reeks.
 Valentia Harbour, also a stone’s throw away, adds to the picturesque setting, creating a tranquil atmosphere for guests.

 The accommodation options here range from tent pitches to luxurious glamping pods.
 You can choose waterfront pitches for a more scenic stay.
 The friendly staff at Mannix Point Camping are always ready to recommend local attractions and provide valuable tips for making the most of your stay.